northerntechie/coreutils-cpp/README.md

 library.

-This library is a toy library to explore the issues of migrating system tools to modern C++.
+This library is a toy library to explore the issues of migrating system tools programmed in C to modern C++.
 Use at your own risk.

 LICENSE: Same as original GNU coreutils, GPL v1.3.